RobotLocomotion/pytorch-dense-correspondence/doc/mesh_descriptors.md

 There are a few steps required to annotate the mesh with the learned descriptors.

-1. Make sure you disable anti-aliasing before proceeding.
+1. Make sure you **disable anti-aliasing before proceeding**.
 This can be done by going to `nvidia-settings` inside the docker image.

 1. For each image in the dataset know the mapping from mesh cells to image pixels.
 Do this using the classes in `mesh_render.py`